Dr Catriona Silvey

 My research interests lie in the learning mechanisms that underlie spelling development and individual differences in these mechanisms between people that, once identified, can help us design efficient intervention programs.
 My focus is on the less explored ability to learn incidentally via implicit learning processes that must operate alongside learning of spelling patterns through explicit teaching.
 What types of regularities do we learn and when do we become sensitive to them?
 To answer these questions, my experiments are designed to induce incidental learning of various artificial spelling patterns in both children and adults.

 I grew up in Transylvania, in a bilingual family (Romanian-Hungarian) and received a BA (Hons) in Business and Languages degree from Oxford Brookes University (in association with International Business School in Budapest), in 2004.
-In 2015, after a period of working as a research analyst and then nurturing my two children (ongoing), I received an MSc in Language Sciences from UCL and am now at the start of my PhD in the Language Learning Lab.
+In 2015, after a period of working as a research analyst and then nurturing my two children (ongoing), I received an MSc in Language Sciences from UCL and am now doing my PhD in the Language Learning Lab.

 Before starting my PhD in the Language Learning Lab in 2016, I completed an MRes in Speech, Language and Cognition here at UCL (2016), and an undergraduate degree in Psychology and Linguistics at the University of Edinburgh (2015).
 I am originally from Montenegro, and I also lived in Slovenia, where I finished high school.